mangoappstudio/gpt-localize-action/Readme.md

              locales_path: "./path/to/locales" # Optional, default is "./locales"
              base_language: "en" # Optional, default is "en"
              base_file: "en.json" # Optional, default is "en.json"
+             create_pull_request: "true" # Optional, default is "true"
    ```

 3. **Review & Merge:**
-   Once the action runs, it will open a pull request with updated translations.
-Review and merge the changes to keep your app’s translations fresh and consistent.
+   By default, the action creates a pull request with updated translations against the current branch.
+You can review and merge these changes to keep your app's translations fresh and consistent.

+   **Alternative: Direct Commits**
+   Set `create_pull_request: "false"` to commit translation updates directly to the current branch (requires appropriate repository permissions).

 ## Why GPT Localize Action?